Murray-Bridge-Bunyips/BunyipsLib/readme.md

 BunyipsLib is in active and continually experimental development, expect bugs and to keep up to date!

 ## Features
 BunyipsLib plans to make OpMode development simpler and easier.
-This includes integrated error catching with a similar ecosystem to the standard OpMode.
+This includes integrated exception catching with a similar ecosystem to the standard OpMode.

 All BunyipsLib OpModes are simple, declarative, and expansible.